tonywu70/5clickTemplates/DataSynapse/Readme.md

 		a.
 Click on the link above
 		b.
 Create a resource group with a custom name in a region
 		c.
 Select vm size for the grid manager and for the engines
 		d.
 Specify the number of engines
-		d.
+		e.
 Supply the SAS key for the DataSynapse bits
-		e.
-Benchmark model
+		f.
+Logon to thee IP specified in the output http://outputip:8080
 	2) Wait for deployment (may be long if a larger model)
-	3) Logon to machine IP listed in portal
+	3) Logon to machine IP listed in the deployment output, http://outputip:8080
-	4) Navigate to /mnt/resource
-	5) configure VPN
-	6) Run fluent, t20 is the number of cores you want to run on
-		a. time(fluent 3d -g -mpi=intel -pib.dapl -mpiopt="-genv I_MPI_DAPL_PROVIDER=ofa-v2-ib0" -ssh -t20 -cnf=hosts -i runme.jou)
+	4) Use username: admin, password: admin
+	5) Select 'Services / Service Test' and run the LinPack becnhmark

 <b>Architecture</b>